Approximative solution of the spin free Hamiltonian involving only scalar potential for the quark-antiquark system: Introduction

-All wave functions must to go to zero as r goes to infinity from a quantum mechanical perspective.
-The first and second term of $y(r)$ must also be terminated to become a polynomial of degree in this case.
-As we see in (\ref{eq:18}), the first term indicates even term of $C_n$, and the second term of it has odd term of $C_n$; if $y(r)$ is not terminated at certain value of n, it will blow up as r goes to infinity.
-This is the reason why we argue that $y(r)$ must be terminated to become a polynomial of degree n.
-Now, let's try to define the first kind of independent solution as $\lambda _1 = 0$:
+Even if the mass $m$ is extremely small, the wave function $\psi (r,\theta ,\phi )$ will blows up as $r$ $\rightarrow \infty $.
+All wave functions must to go to zero as $r$ goes to infinity from a quantum mechanical perspective.
+The first and second term of $y(r)$ must also be terminated to become a polynomial of degree $n$ in this case.
+As we see in (\ref{eq:18}), the first term indicates even term of $c_n$, and the second term of it has odd term of $c_n$.
+Now, let's try to define the first kind of independent solution as $\lambda _1 = 0$.

-As $\lambda _1=0$,
+As $\lambda _1 =0$,

-We define $B_{i,j,k,l}$ refering to $B_i B_j B_k B_l$.
-We can classify $C_n$ to its even and odd parts up to the first order of small mass m from (\ref{eq:14}), (\ref{eq:21a}) and (\ref{eq:21b}). .
+I define $B_{i,j,k,l}$ refering to $B_i B_j B_k B_l$.
+Classify $c_n$ to its even and odd parts up to the first order of small mass $m$ from (\ref{eq:14}).